-The pyrogallol is one of the oldest development agents used in photography, a young old man.
+The pyrogallol is one of the oldest development agents used in photography, I like to call it old and young developer.
 Although his first experiments began as early as 1802, he will gain much more popularity with the advent of calotype.
 Mainly as a development for paper negatives.

 Gallic acid was however a weak and slow development.
 A way was therefore sought to make it more effective.

 Gallic acid was modified by heating.
 This process changed the chicken into a pyrogallol.
 The term pyro comes from the Greek πυρο which means fire.

 The pyrogallol was one of the most used detectors in the nineteenth century.
 Certainly one of the best, regardless of the difficulties of use.
 Oxidation, desensitization of the emulsion and tanning characteristics.
 Due to these characteristics, the Metol / hydroquinone formulations took over.

 Many photographers solved the problem by formulating detectors that nullified its defects.
 The problems arose above all on negatives to be enlarged.
 The prints were certainly sharp, but the grain was very pronounced.
 In some cases it was pleasant in others less so.

 After the end of the Second World War, and the greater use of 35mm machines, the pyrogallol almost risked disappearing for this reason.
 Only a small group of photographers continued to use it.

 Today the pyrogallolo has found a place in the photographic world.
 Even in the advent of digital, its use in various formulations has increased.
 Still today new detectors are created with this old agent.